Registering a Power of Attorney (Qld)

-Why register a power of attorney in Queensland?
+Why register a power of attorney?

 An attorney can only act on behalf of a principal in a land transaction in Queensland if the power of attorney deed grants authority for the attorney to act and it is registered in the Titles Registry.